 Along with Joe Crawford for CATSweek, a partnership with Community Access Television Services.

-Our board engineer is Carissa Barrett
+Our engineer today is Nick Tumino,

 Our theme music is provided by the Impossible Shapes.

-Executive Producer is Alycin Bektesh
+Executive producer is Alycin Bektesh